tomasharkema/nixos-nvidia-vgpu/README.md

 b761f485-1eac-44bc-8ae6-2a3569881a1a 0000:01:00.0 nvidia-258 (defined)
 ```

-Also you can change the resolution and other parameters of a profile directly in the vgpu config xml, so you can mod for example a A profile as you need, just need to reboot to get the changes loaded (or reload all the stuff)
+(UNTESTED!)
+Also you can change the resolution and other parameters of a profile directly in the vgpu config xml here: `/etc/nvidia-vgpu-xxxxx/vgpuConfig.xml`, so you can mod for example a A profile as you need, just need to reboot to get the changes loaded (or reload all the stuff).

 ## Compile your drivers